Brian Charette: 1990s

 Upon graduating from college Charette began working with brothers Jimmy Vivino and Jerry Vivino, backing up artists such as Cyndi Lauper, Michael McDonald, and Michael Bublé.
 Charette also appeared on television, performing on the Martha Stewart Show, Tony Danza Show, Conan O'Brien Show, Last Call with Carson Daly, and in a recurring role as a pianist on The Guiding Light.
-In 1999 He performed as a Hammond B3 organist in "Joni's Jazz", a concert in New York's Central Park featuring Joni Mitchell, Chaka Khan and Joe Jackson.
+In 1999, he performed as a Hammond B3 organist in "Joni's Jazz", a concert in New York's Central Park featuring Joni Mitchell, Chaka Khan and Joe Jackson.

 2000s-present

-Throughout the 2000s Charette continued to record and play with many artists from all genres including David Hidalgo and Cougar Estrada of Los Lobos and singer Laura Branigan.
+Throughout the 2000s, Charette continued to record and play with many artists from all genres including David Hidalgo and Cougar Estrada of Los Lobos and singer Laura Branigan.
 Charette was signed to SteepleChase Records in 2008 and began touring often in Europe and Asia with his own groups and as a sideman.

-In 2011 Charette began recording with the LA based label, Posi-Tone Records, first as a sideman and in 2014 as a leader.
-In 2012 Charette became endorsed by Hammond USA.
+In 2011, Charette began recording with the Los Angeles-based label, Posi-Tone Records, first as a sideman and in 2014 as a leader.
+In 2012, Charette became endorsed by Hammond USA.
 He continued to work with many groups including The Allman Brothers Band drummer Jaimoe in Jaimoe's Jasssz Band and with NEA Jazz Masters George Coleman.

 Charette continued to perform and tour as both band leader and sideman.
 In a New York Times jazz review of his sextette Nate Chinen wrote, "The Hammond B-3 organist Brian Charette weighs the ageless objective of soul-jazz with a trace of restless modernity".
 Jazz critic Ken Micallef wrote in his Downbeat Magazine review of Once and Future, "Both B-3 stylist and student, serious jazz scholar and glitzy entertainer, Charette is a burning soloist who understands the tradition of the Hammond B-3 as well its future—just as certainty as he understands his place in that lineage".
 Charette also recorded and toured with guitarist Oz Noy and singer Morgan James.

-In 2017 Charette began mixing Hammond organ with electronic music and released "Kürrent" on his own label, Dim Mak.
-In 2019 Charette became endorsed by IK Multimedia.
-His album of Hammond electronica, Like the Sun was released in December 2020 and a new SteepleChase recording, Power from the Air will be released in 2021.
+In 2017, Charette began mixing Hammond organ with electronic music and released Kürrent on his own label, Dim Mak.
+In 2019, Charette became endorsed by IK Multimedia.
+His album of Hammond electronica, Like the Sun was released in December 2020 and a new SteepleChase recording, Power from the Air was issued in 2021.

-Since 2011 Charette has been an active educator, lecturer and writer.
+Since 2011, Charette has been an active educator, lecturer and writer.
 He has written articles for Keyboard Magazine, Jazz Times, Downbeat, Electronic Musician, and The New York City Jazz Record.
 He has a book about Hammond organ published by Hal Leonard Corporation, "101 Hammond B3 Tips: Stuff all the Pros Know and Use" as well as a series of four instructional videos out with My Music Masterclass.
 Charette regularly gives music masterclasses all over the world including at the Czech Jazz Workshop in Prague, Czech Republic where he regularly teaches in the Summer.